18F/cg-postmortems/README.md

 # Cloud.gov post mortems

 **Please note - if you are experiencing a problem or want to discuss an ongoing incident, please visit #cloud-gov-support in Slack, or visit http://cloudgov.statuspage.io/.
-This repository and wiki is *only* for post-mortems after the incident is completed.**
+This repository and wiki is *only* for post-mortems after the incident has been closed.**

 A post mortem is held as soon as possible after an incident.
 ITIL defines an incident as `Failure of a configuration item that has not yet affected service is also an incident — for example, failure of one disk from a mirror set.
 The ITIL incident management process ensures that normal service operation is restored as quickly as possible and the business impact is minimized.'